-The Gospel Through a Franciscan Lens – Palm Sunday – Fr.
+The Gospel Through a Franciscan Lens – Pentecost – Fr.
 Christopher

 Let us acclaim Him, not only with Palm branches, but by honoring one another in charity.